hvhallmann/chessboard/README.md

 From the routes the system can use two approaches, if it is a simple CRUD operation, goes directly on entity DAO - Data Access Object, abstract interface for data persistence mechanism - to perform operations, like, Create, Read, Update or delete; This DAO allow not exposure of database and it is easier to mock database for tests.
 It is locate on **/daos** folder and is closely linked with **/entities** for future database implementations;

 Another approach from routes is to serve complex scenarios, like the horse movement, on this case, a service layer(**/services**) is utilized.
 The service layer is like a middleware to complex entities.
-So, the Movement Service works like a class that receive a position map(like Cartesian coordinate system) to instantiate.
+So, the Movement Service Action works like a class that receive a position map(like Cartesian coordinate system) to instantiate.
 You can also construct it will Algebraic notation ( chess position system like, A2, C4, H8);

-Once the Service Layer is available you can ask for the knight moves on the public method getNextKnightMove(); This function will check for all possible moves that are available for the knight piece, following the input of current position provided by the route query string; It will also run twice, to check for second turn knight moves; It will bring back a list of position map, with coordinates on property x and y.
+Once the Service Layer is available you can ask for the knight moves on the public method *getKnightMoves()*; This function will check for all possible moves that are available for the knight piece, following the input of current position provided by the route query string; It will also run twice, to check for second turn knight moves; It will bring back a list of position map, with coordinates on property x and y.

 #### Algorithm